Class Descriptions

 Vinyasa

 Vinyasa is a dynamic style of practice linking movement with breath.
 Each teacher shares their own unique perspective through the sequencing, alignment, pace, and theme of class.
 Options are offered to allow individualized and personal exploration of the postures making this class appropriate for experiences practitioners, as well as those newer to the practice.
+All levels and bodies are welcome.

 Slow Flow

 Slow Flow is a vinyasa practice with a pace that is slowed to give you time to intentionally interact with the postures, your breath, and your personal experience moment by moment.
 The postures offered will differ teacher to teacher, but the pace of the practice will consistently offer time for deep exploration.
+All levels and bodies are welcome.

 Yin Yoga

 Yin yoga is a stilling practice designed to balance the activity of our body and minds.
 Postures are held for longer periods of time, allowing you to address the deeper layers in the body and the mind.
 Props, including blocks, bolsters, and blankets, are used as support in these poses.
+All levels and bodies are welcome.

-Yoga Strength
+Yoga Nidra